maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 ## Scrumban

 ### Pull/Push Issues
-In Kanban you pull work - you take ownership
+* In Kanban you pull work - you take ownership
-In scrum you're assigned the work
+* In scrum you're assigned the work
-In Scrumban you pull the work
+* In Scrumban you pull the work

-### Limits
-Kanban WIP limits

 ### Roles
-Scrum has clear roles
+* Scrum has clear roles
-Kanban has no roles - everyone is on same team Scrumban doesn’t have set roles but may have specialized roles
+* Kanban has no roles - everyone is on same team
+* Scrumban doesn’t have set roles but may have specialized roles

 ### Board
 Kanban style